About Conway circuit

 - Use hot water and a scourer to clean dishes.

-- Bathe and wash dishes and clothes at least 50m from waterways.
+- Bathe and wash dishes and clothes at least 50m from creeks and streams.

 Use a fuel stove only

 - Carry fuel (gas or liquid spirit) stoves for cooking.